Gillian-Delvigne/libft/README.md

 In this example, we use `ft_strdup` to duplicate a string, and `ft_putstr_fd` and `ft_putchar_fd` to print it to standard output.

-## Conclusion

-**Libft** is a critical project that lays the foundation for understanding how many fundamental C library functions work.
-By writing these functions from scratch, you'll gain a deep insight into memory management, pointer arithmetic, and efficient data manipulation, which will be invaluable for future projects at 42 and beyond.

 Feel free to clone the repository and adapt the library for your own projects!